Niels-Frederik/MiniTwit/API/SLA.md

 ## Introduction

 This Service Level Agreement applies to the MiniTwit API and is limited to the API.
-The SLA hereof does not apply to external libraries used in the API.
 The SLA will be updated on a recurring basis, but your version only renews to the latest upon using the API.
 The SLA in the details section provides metrics which the MiniTwit API has a history of being able to live up to.

 ## General Terms